-- 10.1 The Commission concludes that the public benefits associated with the code share have improved dramatically since the previous review in 2008.
-There is a new carrier operating from a new Australian gateway (albeit temporarily), the incumbent carriers have increased capacity substantially, air fares have declined sharply particularly for travel to and from the Australian east coast (except for a jump associated with the soccer World Cup) and load factors have eased, especially on the Perth sector.
-Further capacity was added by Qantas in September 2010. - 10.2 Looking beyond early 2011, when V Australia ceases services, the route is likely to be less competitive than would have been the case if V Australia had continued flying as the Commission anticipated would occur when it issued its 19 August 2010 draft decision.
+9.1 The Commission concludes that the public benefits associated with the code share have improved dramatically since the previous review in 2008.
+There is a new carrier operating from a new Australian gateway, the incumbent carriers have increased capacity substantially, air fares have declined sharply particularly for travel to and from the Australian east coast (except for a jump associated with the soccer World Cup) and load factors have eased, especially on the Perth sector.
+Further capacity is scheduled to be added by Qantas in September 2010.

+9.2 Looking beyond early 2011, when V Australia ceases services, the route is likely to be less competitive than would have been the case if V Australia had continued flying as the Commission anticipated would occur when it issued its 19 August 2010 draft decision.
 This means that public benefits are likely to be reduced once V Australia ceases operations.
 However, this of itself is not a basis for denying continued code share approval.
-The issue for the Commission is to determine whether, in the context of an altered competitive framework in V Australia's absence, there would be a lessening of public benefit from a continuation of the code share. - 10.3 For similar reasons to those outlined in the draft decisions of 19 August 2010 and 9 September 2010, the Commission considers that there is unlikely to be a lessening of public benefit from continuing the code share for a further period.
+The issue for the Commission is to determine whether, in the context of an altered competitive framework in V Australia's absence, there would be a lessening of public benefit from a continuation of the code share.

+9.3 For similar reasons outlined in the 19 August 2010 draft decision, the Commission considers that there is unlikely to be a lessening of public benefit from continuing the code share for a further period.
 As the Commission noted above, there was clear evidence of improved public benefits through 2009 following the addition of extra capacity by Qantas and SAA, well before the entry of V Australia.
-This suggests that, where there is ample capacity operated by Qantas and SAA, public benefits will be higher compared with a capacity constrained situation such as prevailed until late 2008. - 10.4 The Commission's concern is that Qantas and SAA will be tempted, in the absence of V Australia, to allow capacity to become constrained as economic recovery leads to a return to demand growth on the route.
-As noted in the draft decisions, faster than expected economic recovery could place upward pressure on demand and lessen competitive pressures on the carriers.
+This suggests that, where there is ample capacity operated by Qantas and SAA, public benefits will be higher compared with a capacity constrained situation such as prevailed until late 2008.

+9.4 The Commission's concern is that Qantas and SAA will be tempted, in the absence of V Australia, to allow capacity to become constrained as economic recovery leads to a return to demand growth on the route.
+As noted in the August 2010 draft decision, faster than expected economic recovery could place upward pressure on demand and lessen competitive pressures on the carriers.
 Although Qantas' forward bookings are generally fairly subdued, they only cover a period within the existing authorisation to the end of 2010.
-Public announcements by SAA suggest its forward bookings on the route are improving.
-The loss of two weekly B777 V Australia services offset by one weekly B747 Qantas service (now in operation) is likely to see load factors on the Sydney services begin to rise.
-Fortunately, as previously noted, V Australia does not leave the route until towards the end of the summer peak season. - 10.5 It is clear from past history that the code share partners are not slow to take advantage of situations where demand is rising and capacity is constrained.
+The loss of two weekly V Australia services and addition of only one weekly Qantas service is likely to see load factors on the Sydney services begin to rise.
+Fortunately, as previously noted, V Australia does not leave the route until towards the end of the summer peak season.

+9.5 It is clear from past history that the code share partners are not slow to take advantage of situations where demand is rising and capacity is constrained.
 It is evident that competition between the two code share partners will only persist while there is incentive for both of them to fill seats on both the Sydney and Perth services.
 The Commission will therefore monitor closely the development of traffic levels and capacity plans of Qantas and SAA over the months through to mid-2011 and the pricing behaviour in which they engage through that time.
 Neither carrier is limited in its capacity expansion by bilateral constraints, so any future capacity suppression could arguably be interpreted as a desire to reduce costs and drive up fares.
-The Commission's sampling of fares now available for sale for travel on Qantas' services in the months following the departure of V Australia are not encouraging from a public benefit point of view.
+The Commission's sampling of fares now available for sale for travel on

+Qantas' services in the months following the departure of V Australia are not encouraging from a public benefit point of view.